MatthiasX86/react-scroll-backdrop/README.md

 # react-backdrop

-**Scroll based, Context API driven react component that provides a smooth fade-ind transition between color and image background types.** **React-backdrop is built in React 16 and TypeScript.**
+**Scroll based, Context API driven react component that provides a smooth fade-in transition between color and image background types.** **React-backdrop is built in React 16 and TypeScript.**

-When a long list of DOM elements are placed in a scrollable container, all of them are kept in the DOM even when they are out the user's view.
-This is highly inefficient, especially in cases when scrolling lists can be tens or hundreds of thousands of items long.
-React Infinite solves this by rendering only DOM nodes that the user is able to see or might soon see.
-Other DOM nodes are clustered and rendered as a single blank node.
+On component mount, transition zones will be registered with their respective color/image associations.
+As users scroll the page the transition zones will be listening to trigger a change in the parent container as they reach a specified viewport top position.
+A zone will remain active as long as the viewport top position is within the zone (somewhere in between the top and bottom of the zone component)

 [Demo](https://matthiasx86.github.io/react-backdrop/)